ouya/docs/corona.md

 #### local.properties

-Local properties define the keystore settings for the build.
+Local properties defines the Android SDK path and the keystore settings for the build.

 ```
 sdk.dir=~/android/android-sdk-macosx